anze3db/blog/content/posts/2026-03-08-claude-fixes-user-bug-report.md

 Claude writes code faster than we do.
 It uses tools, runs your tests, parses outputs, and fixes failures.
 But it's still a system that generates the next most probable token.

 It can't actually know whether what it did is correct or expected.
-To it, [dropping your production database](https://alexeyondata.substack.com/p/how-i-dropped-our-production-database) or fixing a user-reported bug are the same.
-It's up to us to learn how to guide these tools so they don't generate garbage.
+To it, [dropping your production database](https://alexeyondata.substack.com/p/how-i-dropped-our-production-database) or fixing a user reported bug are the same.
+It's up to us to learn how to guide it to success.

-In this oneline bug fix, verifying was trivial.
+In the oneline bug fix from the Fedidevs user, verifying was trivial.
 But when Claude writes thousands of lines of code and tests, it becomes a real challenge to review everything.

-This is going to be the biggest challenge of vibe coding or agentic engineering, however you want to call it.
+I've heard some teams are having success with [agent skills](https://agentskills.io/home) for validation, so I'll be looking into them in future posts.